*This post may contain affiliate links. Please see my disclosure for more details!*

 I have been after a Cookie Traybake recipe for SO LONG.
 I have struggled so many times as a majority of the recipes are american, and therefore in ‘Cup’ measurements, and no offence to anyone… but I hate Cup measurements.
 I just find them so unreliable and it just doesn’t make sense too me.

 Like, I have tried recipes before and they have utterly failed.
 I have had to bake some cookie bars in the oven for near enough an hour and a half, and they’ve been disgusting.
 These ones however, oh my, these ones.
 They took the correct amount of time to bake, with the random guessings of some ingredients, and they are SO YUMMY.

 But seriously, I didn’t know whether the colour of the M&M’s would run or not, but they didn’t.
 They stayed so bright and colourful, making sure these look perfect.
 The dark chocolatey style cookie base marries so well with the M&M’s.
 If you eat the cookie bars when they’re still slightly warm, the M&Ms are gooey, crunchy and amazing.

 I lowered the baking temperature slightly as the first time I made these they were maybe a tad overdone at 20 minutes, and with the temperature 10 degrees lower, they were perfect.
 I LOVE these bars, and I’m sure you will do too – enjoy!

-– 200g Plain Flour
+- 200 g Plain Flour

-– 50g Cocoa Powder
+- 50 g Cocoa Powder

 - 1 tsp Bicarbonate of Soda

-- 1/2tsp Salt
+- 1/2 tsp Salt

-– 1tbsp Cornflour
+- 1 tbsp Cornflour

-– 115g Unsalted Butter/Stork
+- 115 g Unsalted Butter/Stork

-– 55g Granulated Sugar
+- 55 g Granulated Sugar

-– 135g Light Brown Sugar
+- 135 g Light Brown Sugar

-- 1 Medium Egg, beaten
+- 1 Medium Egg

-- 1/2tsp Vanilla Bean Extract
+- 1/2 tsp Vanilla Extract

-3) In a larger bowl, melt the butter.
+- In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.

 - Bake the traybake in the oven for 18-20 minutes, until the top of the cookie bake looks ‘dry’ and a skewer comes out basically clean, bar a few crumbs.

-6) Leave the cookie bake to cool for about 10 minutes, then leave to cool fully on a wire rack.
+- Leave the cookie bake to cool for about 10 minutes, then leave to cool fully on a wire rack.
 Cut the bake into 4×4 for decent sizes, or 5×5 for smaller ones!
 Enjoy!

-This delicious recipe is based on a recipe by Crunchy Creamy Sweet which I have adapted to grams, and swapped up slightly!
+- This delicious recipe is based on a recipe by Crunchy Creamy Sweet which I have adapted to grams, and swapped up slightly.

-I used oodles of Chocolate M&Ms in this recipe, and the colour on them stayed perfect even after baking, but I’m sure it would work with the Crunchy M&M’s, the Peanut M&M’s, or even smarties for example!
+- I used oodles of Chocolate M&Ms in this recipe, and the colour on them stayed perfect even after baking, but I’m sure it would work with the Crunchy M&M’s, the Peanut M&M’s, or even smarties for example!

-These delicious beings will last in an airtight container for up to 5 days, but honestly, they’ll be eaten before then.
+- These delicious beings will last in an airtight container for up to 5 days, but honestly, they’ll be eaten before then.